holstt/weather-bot/README.md

 #### prod

-Modify local path of .env file under `volumes` in `docker-compose.prod.yml`.
-When using the docker-compose file for production, the environemnt path can also be specified by setting $ENV_PATH environment variable.
-Then run:

 ```
 docker-compose -f docker-compose.yml -f docker-compose.prod.yml up --build
 ```

-### Running the CICD pipeline
+## Running the CICD pipeline

+For the pipeline to work, you must create a Docker Hub account.

-The CICD pipeline will deploy the bot on your server.
+The Github Actions CICD pipeline deploys the bot on your server automatically every time a commit is made to the `main` branch.
 Please inspect `.github/workflows/deploy.yaml` for the required environment variables that should be set up in your Github repository as well as the assumptions made about the file structure of the repo and server.

-### Using a database (NOT IMPLEMENTED)
+## Using a database (NOT IMPLEMENTED)

 Instead of using static coordinates, it is possible to store a default location for each guild in a database.
 Add the database credentials in the `.env` file and remember to set `DB_ENABLED=TRUE`.